Are golf shoes worth it? Improved Grip and Comfort?

 Benefits of Wearing Golf Shoes

-- Better comfort and support – well designed golf shoes will offer support to your feet over the 5 miles that you will walking and swinging a club.
+- Better comfort and support – well-designed golf shoes will offer support to your feet over the 5 miles that you will be walking and swinging a club.

 - Waterproof – if you aren’t fortunate enough to live somewhere warm and sunny then having some waterproof shoes is going to make a round of golf much more pleasant.